dhoer/chef-safari/README.md

 ## Usage

-Include the safari as a dependency to make library method available.
+Include the safari as a dependency to make library method and extension resource available.

+### safari_version

 The `safari_version` retrieves CFBundleShortVersionString by default: